-2019 S Strategic Objectives: Develop a partnership with cities of Napa and American Canyon, if possible, to complete a Complete On Track Watch Delayed Status: Discussions will occur as part of the Drought Contingency Plan. preliminary feasibility study for developing a "purified water" potable reuse program 6E Evaluate energy self-generation with the primary goal of decreasing overall energy costs and reliance on the energy grid, and recommend policy options for consideration > Staff is evaluation alternatives, which will be presented to the Board for consideration in early Summer 2020.
-6F Improve recycled water quality to increase appeal and acceptability of recycled water to current and future users < Ongoing.
-7A Negotiate a new National Pollutant Discharge Elimination System (NPDES) permit with the Regional Water Quality Control Board • Application effort to start in FY20/21.
-7B Stay current on proposed state and federal legislation that could positively or negatively impact NapaSan's current or future operations. > Ongoing.
+2019 S trategic Objectives: Ŭ Ö \geq Ã Status: 6E Evaluate energy self-generation with the primary goal of decreasing overall energy costs and reliance on the energy grid, and recommend policy options for consideration < < Staff is evaluating alternatives, which will be presented to the Board for consideration in early Summer 2020.
+6F Improve recycled water quality to increase appeal and acceptability of recycled water to current and future users ~ Ongoing.
+7A Negotiate a new National Pollutant Discharge Elimination System (NPDES) permit with the Regional Water Quality Control Board < Application effort to start in Summer 2020.
+7B Stay current on proposed state and federal legislation that could positively or negatively impact NapaSan's current or future operations. \ Ongoing.